plyush1993/MetaboCensoR/README.md

 - Filter Isotopes/Dimers, Adducts, Neutral Loses, In-Source Fragments, and generate annotation tables.
 - Filter features by Zero/RSD/Mean/Min values with a widget.
 - Filter peaks by *mz*, *RT*, RMD, and AMD with a widget.
-- Compile final filtered peak table compile, and filtering [`MGF file`](https://fiehnlab.ucdavis.edu/projects/lipidblast/mgf-files) according to the final peak table.
+- Compile the final filtered peak table, and filter [`MGF file`](https://fiehnlab.ucdavis.edu/projects/lipidblast/mgf-files) according to the final peak table.
 - Instructions and details.

 <details>